Hannyyoop/ICT105-PowerPuff-MVP/docs/weekly-logbook.md

 ### Lab 5 Reflection
 In Lab 5, we transitioned from system flowcharts to user interface design by creating low-to-mid fidelity wireframes.
 We focused on designing a clean and intuitive layout for the core MVP features, including the room discovery dashboard, calendar time-slot selection, and booking confirmation screens.
 Concurrently, we updated our GitHub repository to sync our design assets and documentation.

-Our next steps are to move into backend planning by designing an Entity-Relationship Diagram (ERD) and a data dictionary to support these interface layouts.
-This activity helped us visualize the actual user journey and gave us a clear visual blueprint before starting database engineering.
+### Lab 6 Reflection
+In Lab 6, we transitioned from user interface designs to backend architectural planning by focusing on database design and data modeling.
+We mapped out how data flows and resides within the application by creating an Entity-Relationship Diagram (ERD) to establish relationships between core objects like Users, Rooms, Bookings, and Time Slots.
+Additionally, we constructed a detailed Data Dictionary to explicitly define data types, primary keys, and foreign keys.

+Our next steps are to finalize our technological stack and set up the initial local development environment to prepare for functional prototyping.
+This activity helped us bridge the gap between frontend visuals and technical system architecture, ensuring our backend structure perfectly supports our MVP features.